bnnyng/garden/content/Mathematical anti-realism and non-Platonism.md

 [[MATH-GU4200|Mathematics and the Humanities]]

-- **Intuitionists** responded to the 20th century crisis as Kant responded to Hume’s problem of induction.
+- **Intuitionists** responded to the [[Formalization and the foundational crisis of mathematics mathematics|20th-century crisis]] as Kant responded to Hume’s problem of induction.